awesinine/aws-puppetized-railsapp/README.md

 go to the web console at https://name:3000 configure via web gui

-Backup your answers file `cp /etc/puppetlabs/installer/answers.install /etc/puppetlabs/installer/answers.bak`
+Backup your answers file `cp /etc/puppetlabs/installer/answers.install /etc/puppetlabs/installer/answers.config`

-make some edits to the answer
+make some edits to the answer file:
+* **replace** _hostnames_ which refer to the internal aws name with `curl http://169.254.169.254/latest/meta-data/public-hostname`
+  * _this is an aws endpoint which will give you the hostname of the box_
+* **replace** _redacted_ with matching passwords

 backticks execute commands from the shell!
-Replace master hostname certname with `curl http://169.254.169.254/latest/meta-data/public-hostname`
+Replace master hostname certname with

 install